nickwkoning/free_anytime_validity/README.md

 Paper available at: https://arxiv.org/abs/2501.03982

 ## Sequentialized z-test and t-test
-The sequentialized z-test and t-test are available as R-functions in the files [TBA]
+The sequentialized z-test and t-test are available as R-functions in the file [cond_rej_prob.R]

 ## Figure 1
 This figure can be replicated by running the file [figure1.R]